 In addition, the amount of total secured debt limit was changed from 15% to 5% of our total consolidated assets until December 31, 2021, at which time it will revert back to the 15%.
 Various interest rate terms were also changed.
-The credit facility also contains an anti-cash hoarding provision that limits borrowing if the Company has a consolidated cash balance (as defined in the credit facility) in excess of a calculated dollar amount.
+The credit facility also contains an anti-cash hoarding provision that limits borrowing if the Company has a consolidated cash balance (as defined in the credit facility) in excess of \$300.0 without planned expenditures.
 The maturity date of January 2024 remains unchanged.
-At this time, the Company expects to be able to maintain compliance with the amended debt covenant requirements.
+At June 30, 2020, the Company is in compliance with all of its debt covenants and expects to be able to maintain compliance with the amended debt covenant requirements.